Gliclazide is a medicine used to treat type 2 diabetes.

 - Gliclazide may also be called by the brand names Bilxona, Dacadis, Diamicron, Laaglyda, Nazdol, Vamju, Vitile, Ziclaseg, and Zicron.

-Who can take gliclazide
+Who can and can't take gliclazide

 Gliclazide is only for adults.
 Do not give this medicine to children under 18.